-During the financial year ended 30 June 2021, the RMC had reviewed the Key Risk Register and its controls.
-Additionally, the Group has also undertaken the assessment of bribery and corruption risks and included it in the Key Risk Register as part of adequate procedures required in connection with the Section 17A of the Malaysian Anti-Corruption Commission Act 2009 (Amendment 2018) ("MACC Act") that has come into force on 1 June 2020.
-The RMC had then updated the Audit Committee and the Board of Directors on the risk management activities.
+During the financial year ended 30 June 2022, the RMC had reviewed the Key Risk Register and its controls and had updated the Audit Committee and the Board of Directors on the risk management activities.

 Meanwhile, the management of risks is an ongoing process of identifying, evaluating and managing the risks faced by the Group.
 Further assurance is provided by the Internal Audit function which operates across the Group with emphasis on key operating divisions within the Group.
 The Board shall, with the assistance from the Audit Committee and the RMC, re-evaluate the existing risk management practices, and where appropriate and necessary, revise such practices accordingly.